Lakes of Hot Springs Village, Arkansas, USA

 - Statistics / Weather / Helpful Links

 Looking for Lakes of Hot Springs Village cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 In one of the nation’s largest gated communities, the eleven man-made lakes of Hot Springs Village provide scenic recreational lakeside living.
 Begun in the 1970’s, 26,000-acre Hot Springs Village is 16 miles north of Hot Spring and has a wealth of amenities that make living and relaxing here a desirable option.
 Set along the slopes of the Ouachita Mountains, the lakes of Hot Springs Village provide a delightful combination of nature’s pleasures and the conveniences of a resort community within scenic Garland County.